-First of all, know who you are applying to, if all you have is speed boats and lawn mowers in your portfolio then I would say it is quite rare that and automotive studio will consider you.
-Research the studio/brand and try your best to think of what they might look for in a candidate.
+First of all, know who you are applying to, if all you have is speed boats and lawn mowers in your portfolio then I would say it is quite rare that an automotive studio will consider you.
+Research the studio / brand and try your best to think of what they might look for in a candidate.

 From my own experience as a Coventry graduate, cut out the following 1.
 Clay head project 2.
-Any ergonomics based project with lights that reflect your mood.
-3. An alias models or render which is then repeated in different colours to show colour choices up to 5-6 times (to pad out your portfolio).
+Any ergonomics based project with lights that reflect your mood 3.
+An alias model or render which is then repeated in different colours to show colour choices up to 5-6 times (padding out your portfolio?).

 Variations of design work.
 The tricky creative taboo topic, difficult to answer without causing a whole world of design debates and potential Ted talks animosity establishing what design is and how we should approach it.
 Try to mix it up, don’t just have 3 projects of space ships and fantastic speed painting art work, show that side of you by all means it’s great to see, however try and include some good old fashioned automotive design, displaying an understanding of surfacing, brand interpretation and proportion over 4 conventional wheels.